Doctorate: Professional degrees

 Many fields offer professional doctorates (or professional master's degrees) for fields such as engineering, pharmacy, and medicine that require such degrees for professional practice or licensure.
 Some of these degrees are also termed "first professional degrees", since they are the first field-specific master's or doctoral degrees.

-A Doctor of Engineering (DEng) is a professional degree.
-In contrast to a PhD in Engineering where students usually conduct original theory-based research, DEng degrees are built around applied coursework and a practice-led project and thus designed for working engineers in the industry.
-DEng students defend their thesis at the end of their study before a thesis committee in order to be conferred a degree.
+A Doctor of Engineering (DEng) is a professional oriented research degree considered equivalent to a PhD.
+However a PhD in Engineering includes original theory-based research while DEng degrees focus on applied research solutions.
+DEng students defend their dissertation or praxis at the end of their study before a committee in order to be conferred a degree.

 A Doctor of Pharmacy is awarded as the professional degree in pharmacy replacing a bachelor's degree.
 It is the only professional pharmacy degree awarded in the US.
 Pharmacy programs vary in length between four years for matriculants with a B.S./B.A. to six years for others.

 In the twenty-first century professional doctorates appeared in other fields, such as the Doctor of Audiology in 2007.
 Advanced Practice Registered Nurses were expected to completely transition to the Doctor of Nursing Practice by 2015, and physical therapists to the Doctor of Physical Therapy by 2020.
 Professional associations play a central role in this transformation amid criticisms on the lack of proper criteria to assure appropriate rigor.
 In many cases master's-level programs were relabeled as doctoral programs.

 Revocation

 In the US doctoral degrees can be revoked or rescinded by the university that awarded them.
 Possible reasons include plagiarism, criminal or unethical activities of the holder, or malfunction or manipulation of academic evaluation processes.
-In the Netherlands it has long been unclear whether a university can revoke a doctoral degree as this is not explicitly mentioned in the education laws.
+In the Netherlands it had long been unclear whether a university can revoke a doctoral degree as this is not explicitly mentioned in the education laws.
 However, in an appeal to the revocation of a degree in 2017, the high court of the Netherlands ruled in 2024, that if the candidate has consciously committed fraud the granting university can indeed revoke a degree.